Binance Review

 Can I only trade BNB with Binance?

 No. You can trade BNB with other cryptocurrency exchanges too.
-BitPrime and EasyCrypto both offer BNB trading on their platforms.
+EasyCrypto offers BNB trading on their platforms.
 The BNB token is a decentralised asset, meaning anyone can transact freely.
-However, you should note that BNB is not an ERC-20 token, it runs on Binance Smart Chain, a blockchain network developed by Binance, and most wallets do not support this protocol.
+However, you should note that BNB is not an ERC-20 token, it runs on BNB, a blockchain network developed by Binance.
 If you’re considering purchasing BNB, we recommend reading The Best Crypto Wallets for Binance Smart Chain (BSC) article from the Binance Academy.

 Related Guides